mieszkosabo/table-tennis-league/README.md

   - [ ] 💪 if broke someone's winning streak
   - [ ] separate table for statuses and update on read
 - [ ] Handle case where two players have the same name 🐙
-- [ ] When two leagues have the same name the league selector acts weird 🐙
 - [x] Event sourcing for mutations
   - Commands:
     - League